mlcommons/ck/docs/mlperf-education-workgroup.md

 * Lower the barrier of entry for new MLPerf submitters and reduce their associated costs.
 * Automate design space exploration of diverse ML/SW/HW stacks to trade off performance, accuracy, energy, size and costs; automate submission of Pareto-efficient configurations to MLPerf.
 * Help end-users reproduce MLPerf results and deploy the most suitable ML/SW/HW stacks in production.
-* Support reproducible research and accelerate technology transfer to industry.
+* Support collaborative and reproducible research.

 ## Purpose